RoderickQiu/gtwd-CS205-C-CPP/README.md

             - the second one is the comment index to delete
     - `-ac` or `--append-comment`: append comment
         - argument is the comment content to append
+        - if you have multiple comments, use a simple `;` without space to split
     - `-rc` or `--remove-comment`: remove comment
         - argument is the comment index to remove